 Takeaways for Employees with Labour Pains

 There are a few key takeaways from this decision for employees.
 First, be careful of what you are signing by way of an employment contract.
 Most people think that an employment contract is intended to protect the rights of the employee; wrong!
 Almost all employment contracts, especially those that include a termination provision are drafted so as to protect the rights of the employer.
-If you are a worker in Ontario and are considering signing an employment contract, have it reviewed by an employment lawyer.
-For more information on why you should have an employment agreement reviewed by an employment lawyer see: Three Reasons to Have an Employment Lawyer Review an Employment Contract Before You Sign It.

 The second takeaway is that, by and large, once you have been fired the court will not care about how nasty your workplace was while you worked there.
 If you have concerns about the way your employer is treating you, then the time to complain is while the conduct is occurring; not afterward.